Providing Support for Patients' Temporary Medical Visa Process for Genetic Services in the United States as a Genetic Counselor

 This Resource was Developed by

-Jean Yasis, BS is a first-year genetic counseling student and genetic counseling assistant at University of California San Francisco.
+Jean Yasis, BS is a second-year genetic counseling student and genetic counseling assistant at University of California San Francisco.
 She is a current DACA recipient, and she contributes towards community engagement to expand the reach of genetics for minority groups.

 Betty Diaz, MS is a bilingual genetic counselor and a recent graduate of Sarah Lawrence College.
 As a current DACA recipient, Betty is passionate about improving access to genetic counseling services for underserved communities and advocating for equitable healthcare interpretation services.